Tuesday, January 4th 2022, 11:50 am - Stagnant winter weather can produce smoggy conditions that can rival any summer day.

-Saturday, February 1st 2020, 4:30 pm - Smog is typically seen as a summer problem, but winter weather can produce air quality conditions that are just as bad, or even worse.
-Here's why.
+Smog is typically seen as a summer problem, but winter air quality can be just as bad or even worse.

 Smog inundates Los Angeles, while clear skies are seen above the city.
 Credit: Getty Images

-A decrease in the volume of air that pollutants has available to mix into is almost always a result of one particular meteorological phenomena - the temperature inversion.
+On the other hand, shrinking the volume of air available for pollutants to mix into is almost always a result of one particular meteorological phenomenon — the temperature inversion.

 THE DREADED 'INVERSION'

-This image from Toronto shows a classic inversion situation (this one in the summer).
-The labels highlight what we're seeing in this image, with the temperature profile revealing where the inversion is, the layer of brown car emissions trapped directly under the inversion, and the morning fog blanketing this part of the city.
+This image from Toronto shows a classic summer inversion.
+The labels highlight what we're seeing.
+The temperature profile reveals the inversion, the layer of brown car emissions trapped directly under the inversion, and the morning fog blanketing this part of the city.
 Credit: Getty Images/Scott Sutherland

-Most often, we see them forming in the overnight hours.
-As the ground quickly cools during the night, it draws heat directly from the air above it, so by morning, the result is warmer air higher up, riding atop cooler air near the ground.
-This can happen at any time of year, but the most intense inversions occur in the winter, due to the longer nights and colder ground.
+Most often, temperature inversions form in still weather during overnight hours.
+As the ground quickly cools at night, it absorbs heat from the air above it.
+If the air is too warm to completely cool by this process, by morning, the result will be a layer of colder air near the surface, with warmer air higher up.
+This can happen at any time of year.
+However, the strongest inversions usually occur in the winter due to the longer nights and colder ground.

-Inversions are also associated with warm fronts, as warm, humid air spiraling into a low pressure system rides up over the cooler, denser air that is retreating ahead of the low.
-The presence of an inversion is what causes precipitation such as snow pellets, ice pellets and freezing rain.
-They also happen under domes of high pressure, when air sinking from above warms as it descends, but stops when it encounters cooling air rising from the ground.
+As shown above, inversions are also associated with warm fronts.
+Warm, humid air spiralling into a low pressure system rides up over the cooler, denser air the system is pushing into.
+The presence of a frontal inversion is how we get precipitation such as snow pellets, ice pellets, and freezing rain.

 Weather Network meteorologist Erin Wenckstern explains how these form, in the video below:

-Add a layer of clean, freshly fallen snow, or a layer of smooth ice over snow, to the above conditions, and it produces a very interesting situation.
+One additional factor can change this, though.
+Add a layer of clean, freshly fallen snow or a layer of smooth ice over snow, and it can result in a very interesting situation.

-This can result in up to a double-dose of ozone production, turning a day with only low or moderate risk on the AQHI into a day where pollution levels rise to be 'high risk'.
+This can result in up to a double-dose of ozone production, potentially turning a low or moderate risk AQHI day into one where ozone levels rise to be high risk.

 WHERE TO CHECK THE AQHI

-You can see the current AQHI value for your community on your local city page.
+At any time of the year, you can check the current AQHI value for your community on in a few different places.
+It is listed on your local city page at theweathernetwork.com.